Home Page

 What to Expect After Treatment

 Your relief may be immediate, delayed for a few hours, or even develop after one to three days.
 The relief my last for a few hours on the first visit and then last longer with each successive treatment, or relief may last from the first treatment until your next visit.
 Individual response to treatment varies.
+It is important to understand that one should give acupuncture at least 4-5 treatments before we can conclude whether acupuncture is going to help your condition.
+The majority of patients will start to notice benefits after the very first treatment but sometimes it takes a short series of treatments in order to get the pain and inflammation under control and start to see results.

 Side Effects